campuscode/rails-guides-pt-BR/source/active_record_basics.md

 );
 ```

-Schema above declares a table with two columns: `id` and `name`.
+The schema above declares a table with two columns: `id` and `name`.
 Each row of
 this table represents a certain product with these two parameters.
 Thus, you
 would be able to write code like the following: